Orthogonal polynomials and diffusion operators: Diffusions associated with orthogonal polynomials

 \epf

-The integration by parts formula~\eqref{IPP2} is valid for polynomials only.
+Only for polynomials the integration by parts formula~\eqref{IPP2} is a consequence of $\LL$ being a solution of the DOP problem.
 It may be interesting (and crucial) to extend it to any smooth compactly supported functions.
 This leads us to the Strong Diffusion Orthogonal Polynomials problem.